 The source and destination lists are filtered by type.
 Click on the Select Source button at the top of the sources list to bring up the Available Sources menu.
 Source types are shown in a column on the left side of this menu, highlighting "Input Ports" displays a series of buttons for the Hydra2 input port lists, as defined by the Hydra Options>Port Lists & Labels screen (see the Input Source Organization section for more details on port lists).
 The Default List contains all Hydra2 input ports that have been made available.
 If port lists have not been customized, there will be a separate list for each Hydra2 I/O box, labelled with the box ID numbers.
+Custom lists may have been created and / or individual box by ID lists deleted.
 Custom lists are commonly used to group ports by location or type, for example "Studio 1 Mic's", "VT machines" etc. Selecting a port list closes the Available Sources Menu and displays the chosen list in the sources table.